Astrophysics Major and Minor

 • Astro 98 (Python DeCal)

-All required prerequisites need to be taken for a letter grade, with a minimum GPA of 2.0.
-We require a C- or better in all our lower prerequisite classes.
+All required prerequisites need to be taken for a letter grade, with a minimum 2.0 GPA.
+We require a C- or better in all our required lower division classes.

 Astrophysics Major Upper Division Requirements